system-zero/system-zero/README.md

       haven't been implemented.

-      update (last days of Octomber): quite bit of the basic set of a system command line functionality has been implemented.
+      update (last days of Octomber): quite bit of the basic set of a system command line functionality (core utilities) has been implemented.

     sources: (some of them)
     [Dir.make in C](src/z/app/dir/src/Dir.make.c)